twl8n/uva_ss2ead/readme.txt

 # implied.
 See the License for the specific language governing
 # permissions and limitations under the License.

+This package is basically a single Ruby script that reads .csv or .xlsx with a certain column layout, and creates EAD xml.

+todo

 Q If an element is empty must we render it as <empty/> or can we use
 <empty></empty> ?

+A xmllint seems to change empty elements into the self-closing variant.

-- send xml output throught xmllint --format to do pretty formatting.
+- send xml output throught xmllint --format to do pretty formatting, but make sure the people we give the xml to can parse self closing elements.

 - show_csv.rb add printf max width formatting for name.